ucsd-cse130/wi20/lectures/01-lambda.md

 (\x -> e1)[x := e]   = \x -> e1     -- why do we leave `e1` alone?
 (\y -> e1)[x := e]
   | not (y in FV(e)) = \y -> e1[x := e]
-  | otherise         = undefined    -- what, but what do we do then???
+  | otherise         = undefined    -- wait, but what do we do then???

 ```